-Yunjin La-mei Woo is a conceptual artist and a cultural-studies researcher who examines what it means to be human or otherwise, often through the metaphors of contagion.
+Yunjin La-mei Woo examines what it means to be human or otherwise, often through allegories of contagion and haunting.
 Born as the granddaughter of a Korean shaman, her practice is informed by her research on how images of the infectious, non-human, or supernatural intersect with issues of power, gender, class, and ethnicity.
-Her trans-disciplinary work encompasses experimental video, performance, sculpture, installation, writing, and social interventions.